 - Treatment can be limited by site access and the size of the area requiring treatment - Pupae and late 4th instar larvae are not affected, making the timing of treatment crucial.

 In small breeding sites, larvicides can be applied by hand without any specialist equipment.
 Council has backpack sprayers that can be used to apply pellets to larger breeding sites.

-The following larvicides are currently part of the Councils mosquito management program:
+The following larvicides are currently part of Council's MMP: